-ST. LOUIS — COVID-19 vaccines are available right now to anyone ages 12 and older and if you need one there are still plenty of places offering them in Missouri and Illinois.
+ST. LOUIS — COVID-19 vaccines are available right now to anyone ages 5 and older in Missouri and Illinois.

 Need an appointment for a COVID-19 vaccine?